Botanical Name: Pueraria lobata.

-This traditional application of the herb has gain interest in the scientific community and few studies have been made to investigate the herb’s effectiveness.
+This traditional application of the herb has gained interest in the scientific community and few studies have been made to investigate the herb’s effectiveness.

 Thus far, these studies have produced findings with mixed results.
 While some have shown that it is useful in treating alcoholism others have indicated that the herb is ineffective.

-Theses two compounds seem to work in similar fashion as the medication disulfiram (Antabus) although Kudzu seems not to induce nausea as much as Antabus but both increase discomfort when alcohol is consumed.
+These two compounds seem to work in similar fashion as the medication disulfiram (Antabus) although Kudzu seems not to induce nausea as much as Antabus but both increased discomfort when alcohol is consumed.

-Another double-blind study, which lasted for a month and included 38 subjects with alcoholism, found no improvement in those given kudzu, compared with the control group.
+Another double-blind study, which lasted for a month and included 38 subjects with alcoholism, found no improvement when kudzu was administered, compared with the control group.
 These results diminished the enthusiasm surrounding the use of kudzu for this purpose.

 One reason for these negative result may be that the substance daidzin present in the plant is less effective in its purified form and kudzu is more effective when used in its natural state.

-It is also possible that people of Asian decent responds better to kudzu as a treatment for alcoholism than Caucasians.
+It is also possible that people of Asian decent respond better to kudzu as a treatment for alcoholism than Caucasians.